-Sydney Law School is one of the world’s leading law schools, with a ranking of 13 in the 2020 QS World Universities Rankings for the discipline of law.
+Sydney Law School is one of the world’s leading law schools, with a ranking of 16th in the world in the 2022 QS World Universities Rankings for the discipline of law.

-Our graduates have been named the most employable in Australia for the fifth year running and in the top 5 globally, according to the 2020 QS Graduate Employability Rankings.
+Our graduates have been named the most employable in Australia and 4th globally, according to the 2022 QS Graduate Employability Rankings.

 Forge alliances and develop networks with colleagues and friends to the benefit of your future career advancement through our student-led organisations such as the Sydney University Law Society (SULS).